 Sesame seed oil is known for its hair darkening qualities that make it effective for people suffering from premature graying of hair.
 It can be used with carrier oils like olive or almond oil to reap the maximum benefits.

 All varieties of sesame seeds are extremely nutritious.
 They have a high oil content of 40% to 60%.
 They are a rich source of minerals like copper and manganese.
 They also contain magnesium, calcium, phosphorus, iron, selenium, vitamin B1 and zinc, and are rich in dietary fiber and monounsaturated fats.
-Their nutritional profile is explained below.
+The nutritional value of sesame seeds is explained below.

 |Sesame seeds (Sesamum indicum), whole, dried,|